Arriving to Campus

 - Quarantine for a full 7 days after travel (except for testing, vaccination, and other essential medical appointments)

-The University is still finalizing the details for Fall Opening.
-Information about moving into your residence hall, including move-in dates, what to bring, and policies for family and friends, will be announced on the Residential Life and Housing Services website.
+Information about moving into your residence hall, including move-in dates, what to bring, and policies for family and friends, are available on the Residential Life and Housing Services website.

 All students, faculty, and employees, regardless of vaccination status, entering NYU academic and administrative buildings are required to complete a daily questionnaire prior to leaving for campus.
-After completing the Daily Screener, you will receive either a green “PASS” to enter or red “FAIL” and be directed not to enter an NYU building.
-This confirmation will also be emailed to you and must be presented to the Public Safety Officer at the building entrance.
+After completing the Daily Screener, you will receive either a green “PASS” to enter, a yellow limited “PASS”, or red “FAIL” and be directed not to enter an NYU building.
+This confirmation will also be emailed to you and must be presented to the Campus Safety Officer at the building entrance.

 All students, faculty, and employees—regardless of vaccination status—who have symptoms of COVID-19, a diagnosis of COVID-19, or have had a close contact exposure to COVID-19 are required to complete the self-reporting form.
 After completing the form, the COVID-19 Prevention & Response Team will follow up with next steps and guidance.
 It is important that you stay home and avoid contact with others.